hashirahmad/netlify-react-public/README.md

 ## 27-02-2020
 1. Added `animateForSecs` option to `Linear` progress bar for fake animations or when the to show "subtle" progress but the sort of progress which is not predictable or `callback` is not available or possible.
 2. Small bug fixed in `SimpleCard` component where having `paddingTop: 0` would result into sligh visual annoyance and `paddingTop: 1` fixes it.
+3. Finally managed to virtualise `SimpleCardList` using `react-tiny-virtual-list` the way how I wanted to so that it appends the new content underneath the current content and not doing too much rendering without any duplication of initial set of data.
+The rerendering still happens but in managable way and is only noticable due to image being reloaded again.
+Overall it is a good effort.

 ## 26-02-2020